The Doñana National Park, Andalucia

 The ecosystem of the mobile dunes is also known as transdunes.
 They are formed by the prevailing southwest wind, which is almost nonexistent elsewhere in the Iberian Peninsula.
 The harshness of such ecosystems is evident in the adaptations that are made by some plant species to special conditions.
 In addition, the soil and dunes are not consistent here.

-The game becomes plentiful with fallow deer, wild boar, and red deer.
+The game becomes plentiful with fallow deer, wild boar,

 Among the native fish species are eels, and introduced species are the pike or gambusia and carp.
 Also, you could find some sturgeon species in the past because they are extinct now.